 Meet Lea Colombo, a visionary artist from Cape Town, whose work hopscotches and transcends those lines typically drawn between art, design, sculpture and photography.
 Known for her explorations of colour and the mysteries its spectrum holds, Lea’s work is at once intimate, intuitive, and spontaneous.
 For hube, she created a series of artworks that draw upon diverse mediums to tell stories beyond the everyday.
-Join us as we enter the richly hued world of Lea Colombo.
+Step into Lea Colombo’s vibrant world as she delves into the mysteries of the human form, the power of intuition, and the language of color in our interview.

 hube: Your creative work revolves around the human body, which serves as both a theme and a source of inspiration for you.
 Harmony, plasticity, fragility, uniqueness, beauty—which mysteries of human beings attract you the most?